dodgeblaster/jscourse/assignments/assignment-3/README.md

 Here are the requirements:
 - Project must get data from an API
 - Project must show data from api on the page
-- Project must include a click event
+- Project must include an event (click, key, setInterval, setTimeout)

 ### The Purpose of this assignment
 Along with confirming you know how to do the list of requirements above,